-In conjunction with the School of Graduate Studies, the Faculty of Arts & Science is providing a suite of programs to respond to student needs now and in the future.
-These programs, which will be administered at the graduate unit level, may evolve or expand as the situation resulting from COVID-19 requires.
+In conjunction with the School of Graduate Studies, the Faculty of Arts & Science is providing a suite of programs to respond to student need.
 The programs range from the simple, such as bursaries to respond to urgent need, to more complex mechanisms to help students who are experiencing delays, have lost research or need to make dramatic changes to their research plans.

 A&S Graduate Student Emergency Bursary